SixArm/checkline/README.md

 ## Feedback

-We welcome consructive criticism and ideas for improvements.
+We welcome constructive criticism and ideas for improvements.

 ## Tracking